Daomephsta/map2fabricyarn/README.md

 Example: `<yarn class_2960>` results in the text Identifier at the time of writing.
 This tag can have [formatting](https://www.dokuwiki.org/wiki:syntax#basic_text_formatting) by the standard tags.

+## Fully Qualified Class Names
+To output a fully qualified yarn class name, input a fully qualified intermediary name by prefixing it with `net.minecraft.`

 ## Mapping File
 Mappings are loaded from `data\map2fabricyarn\mappings.tiny`.
 You must create and update this file yourself.
 Pages using map2fabricyarn will automatically rebuild when the mappings file is updated.